cTurtle98/Lifealgorithmic/source/cis-191/system_monitoring_and_logging.md

 tcp6    0   0 :::80          :::*          LISTEN   -
 ```

-The 'p' flag says to list the programs that are listening.
+The `-p` flag says to list the programs that are listening.
 You can only do that for processes that you own (unless you're root).